morvy/AliExpress-copy-short-url/README.md

 ## Changelog

+### 1.1.1
+- fixed URL include in description, was missing /store/product/

 ### 1.1.0
 - Copy to clipboard action now has visual confirmation
   - turns green if copied to clipboard